Important Dates:

 ERAS Integrity Promotion Education Program

 FindAResident (FAR) is a year-round, web-based search tool developed by the AAMC that is designed to help applicants find open residency and fellowship positions.
-It supplements ERAS and is ideal for finding unfilled positions—especially if an applicant did not match through the NRMP Main Residency Match or the Supplemental Offer and Acceptance Program (SOAP).
+It supplements ERAS and is ideal for finding unfilled positions—especially if an applicant did not obtain a position through the NRMP Main Residency Match or the Supplemental Offer and Acceptance Program® (SOAP®).

 National Resident Matching Program (NRMP)